maximgrynykha/urling/README.md

 ## 🤝 Contributing

-If you got a task that doesn't can be solved with this library, please write your own solution, and if you wish to help others who use this library also (or wants to save your solution workable after the new release will arrive at your dependencies) — make a pull-request.
-We will happy to add your brilliant code to the library!
+If you have a problem that cannot be solved using this library, please write your solution and if you want to help other developers who also use this library (or if you want to keep your solution working after a new version is released, which will go to package manager dependencies) - create a pull-request.
+We will be happy to add your excellent code to the library!

 🐞 Report any bugs or issues you find on the [GitHub issues](https://github.com/ismaxim/urling/issues).